MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 hierarchical organization: the whole dataset $\to$ department
 $\to$ employee.
 But what if we want a query that isn't supported by the existing hierarchy?
-For example, how could we calculate the number of employees per each *position*?
+For example, how could we calculate the number of employees for each *position*?

 A list of distinct positions could be obtained using `Unique`.